-The problem with most standard chatbots today is that they sell a promise of “AI” with “machine learning” as the silver bullet.
+The problem with most standard chatbots today, and why so many chatbots are annoying, is that they sell a promise of “AI” with “machine learning” as the silver bullet.
 However, chatbots that are based solely on machine learning are essentially black-box systems that cannot work without vast amounts of curated training data.
 If they don’t immediately understand what you expect them to, they cannot be easily tuned or enriched by the developer.
 The only way to make them “change their mind” is to add more data.

 This data needs to be not only available in large quantities, but also be accurate AND classified AND machine readable AND relevant.
 Rarely will a company have ALL of those boxes ticked for all necessary features of every language.